 We encourage ongoing Parent-Teacher communication throughout the year.
 Parent-Teacher conferences occur annually and provide an excellent opportunity for families to engage with their child's teacher and be informed about their child's performance.
-Parents should call the front office or email the child's teacher to set up a conference.
+Parents should email the child's teacher to set up a conference.

-To support our children's learning and development, it is Addlestone's policy to require that students whose parents are separated, divorced, or no longer living under the same roof attend our Parent-Teacher conferences together.
+To support our children's learning and development, it is Addlestone's policy to require that students whose parents are separated, divorced, or no longer living under the same roof attend our Parent Teacher conferences together whenever possible.
 We do follow the directions of any legal custodial agreement.